JuanPZuluaga/accent-recog-slt2022/CommonAccent/README.md

 8,cv-valid-dev-sample-001246,/remote/idiap.svm/resource.dataset04/CommonVoice/cv-valid-dev/sample-001246.mp3,mp3,5.640,england
 ```

 It might happen that the samples in the train/dev/test sets are not the same for you (random seed, structure of the dataset, etc)...
-Anyway, that should be ok, at least for creating a proof of concept system (we can do after some kind of K-fold cross-validation).
+Anyway, that should be ok, at least for creating a proof of concept system (K-fold cross-validation can be implemented later).

 ## List of Accents:

-List of accents of the only-English part of CommonVoice 3.0:
+List of accents of the only-English part of CommonVoice 11.0:

-* african
+* Austrian
-* australia
+* East African Khoja
-* bermuda
+* Dutch
+* West Indies and Bermuda (Bahamas, Bermuda, Jamaica, Trinidad)
-* canada
+* Welsh English
-* england
+* Malaysian English
+* Liverpool English,Lancashire English,England English
-* hongkong
+* Singaporean English
-* indian
+* Hong Kong English
-* ireland
+* Filipino
+* Southern African (South Africa, Zimbabwe, Namibia)
-* malaysia
+* New Zealand English
-* newzealand
+* Irish English
-* philippines
+* Northern Irish
-* scotland
+* Scottish English
-* singapore
+* Australian English
+* German English,Non native speaker
-* southatlandtic
+* Canadian English
-* us
+* England English
+* India and South Asia (India, Pakistan, Sri Lanka)
-* wales
+* United States English

 ## Statistics of CommonAccent (TODO: update):